Altitude Sickness: Traveling Or Living At High Altitude Can Be Hazardous.

 - Dosage is typically 4 mg twice a day for a few days starting with the ascent.
 This prevents most symptoms of altitude illness.
 It should be used with caution and only on the advice of a physician because of possible serious side effects.
 It may be combined with Diamox.
 No other medications have been proven valuable for preventing AMS.

 - The Pill Book 11th edition states that long term use can lead to eye damage.
-It adds common side effects are water retention, heart failure, potassium loss, muscle weakness, loss of muscle mass, slowed healing of wounds, black and blue marks, increased sweating, allergic rash, itching, convulsions, dizziness, headache.
+Common side effects are water retention, heart failure, potassium loss, muscle weakness, loss of muscle mass, slowed healing of wounds, black and blue marks, increased sweating, allergic rash, itching, convulsions, dizziness, headache.
 Less common includes slowed growth in children.
 Get the Pill book for the other side effects.

 AMS is common at high altitudes.
 At elevations over 10,000 feet (3,048 meters), 75% of people will have mild symptoms.
 The occurrence of AMS is dependent upon the elevation, the rate of ascent, and individual susceptibility.
 Many people will experience mild AMS during the acclimatization process.